Geometric frustration in polygons of polariton condensates creating vortices of varying topological charge: Introduction

 Quantised vortices are fundamental topological objects playing an important role in branches of physics ranging from superfluids and superconductors to high energy physics and optics.
-They exist in classical matter fields described by a classical smooth complex-valued field $\psi=\sqrt{\rho}\exp[i S]$ signifying the points (in 2D) or lines (in 3D), where the amplitude of $\psi$ becomes zero and the phase, $S,$ winds around in multiples of $2 \pi \pgl{}$.
-The winding of a quantised vortex, also called topological charge, is the integer defined as the integral \pgl{$k=(1/2 \pi)\oint_C\nabla S \cdot d{\bf l}$}, where $C$ is the closed contour around the zero of the amplitude. \pgl{Although} the formation, structure, dynamics, and turbulence of quantised vortices has been \pgl{ the} subjects of intense research -for reviews see e.g.\cite{pismen99, fetter}- \pgl{} many fundamental aspects of the vortex dynamics such as \pgl{its} effective mass \cite{anglin07, sonin} and applicable forces \cite{thouless} are still not fully understood.
-Vortex motions, even in the simplest configurations, such as the advection of a single vortex of unit charge by a constant superflow \pgl{ have challenged the scientific community} \cite{klein14}.
+They exist in classical matter fields, described by a complex-valued function $\Psi(\mathbf{r},t)=\sqrt{\rho(\mathbf{r},t)}\exp[i S(\mathbf{r},t)]$, as singular points in two-dimensions, or lines in three-dimensions, where $\rho=0$ and the phase $S$ winds around in multiples of $2\pi$.
+The winding of a quantised vortex, also called topological charge, is the integer defined as $m=(1/2 \pi)\oint_C\nabla S \cdot d{\bf l}$, where $C$ is the closed contour around the vortex singularity.
+Although the formation, structure, dynamics, and turbulence of quantised vortices has been subject of intense research~\cite{pismen99} many fundamental aspects of vortex dynamics such as its effective mass~\cite{anglin07} and applicable forces~\cite{thouless} are still not fully understood.
+Vortex motions, even in the simplest configurations, such as the advection of a single vortex of unit charge by a constant superflow have intrigued the scientific community~\cite{klein14}.